kevinta893/NetworkIt/NetworkItCSharp/README.md

 ### How to use

-You will need to import the DLLs into your project.
-Do this by right clicking right-clicking on your project in Visual Studio and go to *Add > Reference*.
-Recommended to create a folder inside your project to store the DLLs to ensure your project can find them on other computers.
+You will need to import all the DLLs from the [release](https://github.com/kevinta893/NetworkIt/releases) into your Visual Studio Project.
+Do this by right-clicking on your project in Visual Studio and go to *Add > Reference...*.
+Recommended to create a local library folder inside your project folder to store the DLLs to ensure your project can find them on other computers.

 #### 1. Connecting